kumudkode/javascript/README.md

 # javascript
-A code repo in which Here we will go through all the concept of javascript from basic
+A code repo in which we will go through all the concept of javascript from basic....